 Leeks can be steamed, braised, grilled, and poached.
 You can also make leek au gratin and leek-potato soup.

-The flavor and fragrance of leeks are more subtle, more delicate and sweeter than onions
+The flavor and fragrance of leeks are more subtle, delicate, and sweeter than onions.

 - Leeks can be prepared much the same way as asparagus.
 They can be used in stocks, soups, stews, and poached or steamed.
 They should not be overcooked or they will become slippery and slimy.

 - To ensure uniform cooking use similarly sized leeks.

 - Braising or baking leeks allow 25 to 35 minutes.

 - Simmer medium- to large-size whole leeks for 10 to 15 minutes; quarters, halves, or small whole leeks for about 5 minutes.

 - Steam medium- to large-size whole leeks for 15 to 20 minutes; quarters, halves, or small whole leeks for about 10 minutes.

 - Sauté or stir fry leeks for 3 to 5 minutes until they are tender and slightly brown around the edges.
 You do not need to use a coating or batter.